 dlustig [at] berkeley.edu

 Deborah Freedman Lustig is a cultural anthropologist whose research has focused on gender and education in the United States and Kenya, where she was a Fulbright Senior Scholar in 2004-5.
 Lustig earned her Ph.D. in anthropology from the University of Michigan.
-Her articles about teenage mothers have been published in the journals Anthropology and Education Quarterly and Childhoodand in the edited volume Childhood, Youth, and Social Work in Transformation: Implications for Policy and Practice (Columbia University Press, 2009).
+Her articles about teenage mothers have been published in the journals Anthropology and Education Quarterly and Childhood and in the edited volume Childhood, Youth, and Social Work in Transformation: Implications for Policy and Practice (Columbia University Press, 2009).
 Her recent research on risk and violence among young adults coming of age in Oakland, California has been published in Children and Youth Services Review and in the edited volume Education and the Risk Society: Theories, Discourse, and Risk Identities in Education Contexts (Sense Publishers 2012) and is available here.
 From 2006-2011 Lustig coordinated the research and training activities of the Center on Culture, Immigration, and Youth Violence Prevention, a project of the Institute for the Study of Societal Issues.
-In addition to helping direct the overall research mission of the Institute, she is the Academic Coordinator of theBerkeley Center for Social Medicine, the Center for Ethnographic Research and the Center for Research on Social Change, as well one of the Training Coordinators for the Graduate Fellows Program.
+In addition to helping direct the overall research mission of the Institute, she is the Academic Coordinator for the ISSI research centers, as well one of the Co-Directors of the Graduate Fellows Program.
 To read more about Dr. Lustig click here.

-cynthia.alvarez [at] berkeley.edu
+maxwellvan [at] berkeley.edu

 minkus [at] berkeley.edu

-David Minkus has been a Research Associate and Coordinator of the Graduate Fellows Program at the Institute for more than three decades.
+David Minkus has been a Research Associate and Co-Director of the Graduate Fellows Program at the Institute for more than three decades.
 He is currently engaged in preliminary research on access to employment and training within the informal economies of Latino ethnic enclaves.
 Over the past fifteen years he has worked in research, training and consultant positions involved in design and evaluation of programs targeting at-risk youth and their families in school, after school, and community settings.
 He completed a one-year study of “Best Practices among Youth Serving Programs in Berkeley (2003-04),” for the City of Berkeley.
 David is also the principal author (with Michael Omi) of an Evaluation of the Young Entrepreneurs at Haas School of Business’ (YEAH) Program for Bay Area high school students.
 David has also engaged in extensive research on travel behavior and social impacts of transportation systems within the Bay Area.
 He was principal author of a variety of studies of travel behavior patterns and barriers to use of public transportation.
 These include studies of the impacts of BART on Bay Area lifestyles and social institutions; the Golden Gate Park Users Transportation Surveys; and the San Francisco Downtown Shoppers Survey.
 He was also principal author of the market feasibility study for the MUNI Market Street Historic Railcars.